annadeng8/schedule-similarity/README.md

 ```

 ## Overview
-This repository is the source code for the Streamlit web app [Schedule Similarity](https://iuruoy-shao-schedule-similarity-main-sz6k3f.streamlit.app/).
+This repository is the source code for the Streamlit web app [Schedule Similarity](https://annadeng8-schedule-similarity-main-0l6c26.streamlit.app/).
 Created using the [Streamlit API](https://streamlit.io/), student class schedule data for the 2023-24 school year is stored and analysis is done to allow students to compare their schedules with their peers, search for students in a given class, and view whom has the highest classes in common with them.
+This site was adapted from Yourui Shao's [Schedule Similarity](https://iuruoy-shao-schedule-similarity-main-sz6k3f.streamlit.app/) site with permission.

 ## Functionality
 ### The Sidebar